arogozhnikov/arogozhnikov.github.io/testimonials_my.md

 We are stuck with terminals and programs trying to live with architecture that is already exhausted.
 Jumping out of this local minima is very hard, as it requires changing both terminals and software.

-No, warp did not solve the problem *yet*, but they solve the right problem.
+No, warp did not solve the problem *yet*, but they work on the right problem.

 ### polars

-[polars](https://www.pola.rs/) is "lightning-fast DataFrame library for Rust and Python".
+[polars](https://www.pola.rs/) is a "lightning-fast DataFrame library for Rust and Python".

 Polars (name makes a punch on pandas) is very efficient.
 Remember folks talking about BIG DATA and that everyone needs a spark cluster to analyze data?